 You will have two days off per week to explore the local area or travel further afield.
 There is a bar next door which volunteers often visit to use the pool table, darts board, swimming pool and sun loungers during their time off.

 The volunteer house is based within the centre so you are just a few steps away from the monkeys.
-Your accommodation is a very basic shared dorm-style room with bunk beds in the volunteer house.
+Your accommodation is a very basic shared dorm-style room with bunk beds and shared bathrooms in the volunteer house.
 There are shared living areas both inside and outside that volunteers use for socialising and relaxing in their free time.
-There is good phone signal onsite, but no access to WiFi.
+There is good phone signal onsite, but no access to WIFI.

 Not included: Flights, travel insurance, visa (if required), food, cost of transfers.
 Budgeting guidance is provided in our Volunteering Guide which we will email you when you apply.